 - Connect to the Internet of Things (IoT).

-The cybersecurity measures described in a covered facility’s security plan (Site Security Plan [SSP] or Alternative Security Plan [ASP]) should list all its cyber systems and describe how the measures will protect these systems from attacks that could cause a COI to be released, diverted, or stolen.
+The cybersecurity measures described in a high-risk facility’s security plan (Site Security Plan [SSP] or Alternative Security Plan [ASP]) should list all its cyber systems and describe how the measures will protect these systems from attacks that could cause a COI to be released, diverted, or stolen.

 Critical Business Systems